foundations-fall-2016/session2/README.md

 }
 ```

+Take a look at [the power](https://www.nytimes.com/interactive/2019/01/07/nyregion/output-closing-brooklyn-memories.html) of `classList`.

 If we want to manipulate the display of other items based on the presence of the popover we need to add the showme class higher up in the DOM.

 ```js